gillesdubois/vrising-linux-dedicated-server/readme.md

 git clone https://github.com/gillesdubois/vrising-linux-dedicated-server
 ```

-To run as root / sudo
+To run as *root / sudo* :
 * Run installdeps.sh

+_Note : Accept EULA during steamcmd installation_

-To run as a non elevated user
+To run as *a non elevated user* :
 * Run downloadvrserver.sh (will login as anon to steamcmd and dl vrising server)
 * Run startvrising.sh (as a tmux detached session or in background)